 The financial statements have been prepared on a going concern basis.
-The Company participates in the Group's centralised treasury arrangements and shares banking arrangements with Mitie Group plc, its ultimate parent, and with fellow subsidiaries.
-The Directors have received a letter of support from the directors of Mitie Group plc to confirm the provision of adequate financial resources to the Company for a period of not less than twelve months from the date of approval of the Company's statutory financial statements for the year ended 31 March 2022 to ensure that the Company can meet its liabilities as they fall due.
+The Company participates in the centralised treasury arrangements and shared banking arrangements of Mitie Group plc, its ultimate parent, and of its fellow subsidiaries (together the "Group").
+The Directors have received a letter of support from the directors of Mitie Group plc to confirm the provision of adequate financial resources to the Company for a period of not less than 12 months from the date of approval of the Company's statutory financial statements for the year ended 31 March 2023 to ensure that the Company can meet its liabilities as they fall due.

 The directors of Mitie Group plc have carried out an assessment of the Group's ability to continue as a going concern for the period of at least 12 months from the date of approval of these financial statements (the "Going Concern Assessment Period").
-This assessment was based on the latest forecasts using the Group's cash flow model (the "Base Case Forecasts"), which has been reviewed by the Group's board.
+This assessment was based on the latest medium-term cash forecasts from the Group's cash flow model (the "Base Case Forecasts"), which is based on the Group's board approved budget.
 These Base Case Forecasts indicate that the debt facilities currently in place are adequate to support the Group over the Going Concern Assessment Period.

-The Group's principal debt financing arrangements as at 30 September 2022 were a £150.0m revolving credit facility, of which £8.3m was drawn as at 30 September 2022, and £151.5m of US private placement ("USPP") notes (being the repayment amount after taking account of the cross-currency swaps hedging the principal amount), of which £121.5m are due to mature in December 2022.
-The revolving credit facility was put in place in October 2021, and matures in October 2026, on significantly more favourable terms than the previous facility.
+The Group's principal debt financing arrangements as at 30 September 2023 were a £250m Revolving Credit Facility ("RCF"), which was undrawn as at 30 September 2023, and £150m of US private placement ("USPP") notes.
 These financing arrangements are subject to certain financial covenants which are tested every six months on a rolling 12-month basis.